knowskones/QB-dashboard/README.md

 A fork based on QuickBox to use the dasboard on any installation of rutorrent.

+For install put anywhere your webserver can deserve, Change path in conf.php with absolute rutorrent path Change mediaplayer if you use emby or plex

 A greatly thanks to the creator ! https://jmsolodesigns.com/code-projects/quick-box/seedbox-installer